AndrewH1188/go-tennis-ms1/README.md

 ### Changes to wireframes
 To view the new wireframes that I have created using [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwieuGBhAsEiwA1Ly_nRpVy2nQlPQyvPKufSrbI7syDEct7PMuOmzBSyoyuDh_ofosfd1V8BoCI20QAvD_BwE) please click [here](/workspace/go-tennis-ms1/assets/images/designs/wireframes/wireframes.pdf).
-my mentor Antonija Simic said looked good but needed some parts removing as it looked too much like a newspaper.
+My mentor Antonija Simic said looked good but needed some parts removing as it looked too much like a newspaper.
 The wireframes haven't been changes as there were minimal changes but the actual site that has been produced as the final outcome shows these changes.
 These changes are mainly removing colours from behind headings as well as changing some colours to suit better in areas such as the footer and the about us section to make this look more like a website and less like a newspaper.
 In respect of the design the changes that have been implemented look a lot better on the actual site.
 I have the designs here that were then done in Adobe Indesign based on the helpful and constructive feedback from my mentor Antonija Simic.

-All of the wireframes have been uploaded into the same PDF for ease of accessability.
+All of the wireframes have been uploaded into the same PDF for ease of accessibility.

 ## Features
 This section is a brief highlight of features that this site contains, why they are the way they are as well as any future improvements or additions that would take this site from strength to strength.
 * All pages are to be visually appealing with the home page as the landing page giving users the information they require.
 * The about section has been incorporated in the home page as this fits well with the rest of the content, namely the carousel at the bottom of the page.
-* The nav bar I have enabled the about link to jump to this section on the home page, making this user friendly.
+* The nav bar I have enabled the about link to jump to this section on the home page, making this user-friendly.
 * The nav bar allows users to quickly jump between the pages and also show the user which page they are on as the active link is a different colour.
-The links all have a hover colour too in order to show this is an active link.
+The links all have a hover colour in order to show this is an active link.
 * The nav drop down has the hamburger icon which works well on desktop as well as smaller devices such as phones or tablets.
 * The contact form allows users to get in contact with any questions they have like pricing or trouble with uploading etc (This will be linked to the correct address in the future).
 * This website is responsive on all browsers and devices regardless of viewport size